syl7752/AndroidAppCrawler/README.md

 # android_crawler
-A java program used to craw android app\n based on project https://github.com/testobject/supermonkey
+A java program used to craw android app

+based on project https://github.com/testobject/supermonkey